thomasorb/learning-machines/introduction.md

 Machine-learning:

-[Automated processes that learn by example in order to classify, predict, discover or generate new data][1]
+Automated processes that learn by example in order to classify, predict, discover or generate new data [Fluke2019][2]

 Why this course ?